Custom Insert Molding Service

 Polystyrene

-In injection molding, PS is ideal for high-volume production of simple and lightweight parts.
+Polystyrene injection molding is ideal for high-volume production of simple and lightweight parts.
 It offers good dimensional stability and can be easily molded into complex designs.

 ps injection molding